 Redeemable Convertible Series B Preferred Stock: In August 2015, the Company sold 5,000 shares of Series B Convertible Preferred Stock and warrants to purchase 6,250,000 shares of the Company's common stock for an aggregate purchase price of \$1,000 per share resulting in gross proceeds of \$5.0 million.
 Each share of preferred stock is convertible into 1,250 shares of common stock which results in an effective conversion price of \$0.80 per common share and can be converted by the holder at any time.
 The Series B Preferred Stock issued also has a "down-round" protection feature provided to the investors if the Company subsequently issues or sell any shares of common stock, stock options, or convertible securities at a price less than the conversion price of \$0.80 per common share.
 The conversion price is automatically adjusted down to the price of the instrument being issued.
-In October 2016, as a result of the Series D Preferred Stock Agreement (discussed below), the conversion price of the Series B Preferred Stock was reset to \$0.40.
-On December 29, 2016, as a result of the Series D Preferred Stock Agreement (discussed in Note 8 below), the conversion price of the Series B Preferred Stock and warrants are exercised by the holder's preferred stock is convertible as of the record date.
+In October 2016, as a result of the Series C Preferred Stock Agreement (discussed below), the conversion price of the Series B Preferred Stock was reset to \$0.40.
+On December 29, 2016, as a result of the Series D Preferred Stock Agreement (discussed in Note 8 below), the conversion price of the Series B Preferred Stock was reset to \$0.25.
+The Series B shares have liquidation preference over other preferred shares and common stock have voting rights equal to the number of common shares into which each holder's preferred stock is convertible as of the record date.
 The preferred stock has no dividend rights.
-If dividends are declared on the common stock, the holder's of the preferred stock shall be entitled to participate in such dividends on an as-if converted basis.
+If dividends are declared on the common stock, the holders of the preferred stock shall be entitled to participate in such dividends on an as-if converted basis.
 The warrants are exercisable at a price of \$1.15 per share, subject to reset, and expire five years from the issuance date.
 See additional discussion regarding these warrants in Note 6 below.